Asian/Asian American Studies (AAA)

 Cross-listed with ENG 269.

-Using contemporary social and educational theory, this course introduces the student to the historical construction of adolescence and youth.
+Using contemporary social and educational theory, this course introduces the student to the historical construction of adolescence and youth in global context.
 The course also explores cultural practices of transnational youths as a socio-historical construction that is affected by contemporary conditions of neo-liberalism, neo-colonialism and globalization.
+IIIB, IC.

 Cross-listed with EDL.